East Pakistan Air Operations (1971): Ground support and airlifts

-Barisal was bombed by PAF on 17 April, and PAF participated in Operation Barisal by bombing Bengali positions in Barisal and Patuakhali on 25 and 26 April respectively while Four MI -8 and two Alouette helicopters airdropped SSG Commandos near the towns before Naval ships landed Army detachments from 6th Punjab and 22nd Frontier Force Regiments to occupy the towns.
+Barisal was bombed by PAF on 17 April, and, the PAF participated in Operation Barisal by bombing Bengali positions in Barisal and Patuakhali on 25 and 26 April respectively while Four MI -8 and two Alouette helicopters airdropped SSG Commandos near the towns before Naval ships landed Army detachments from 6th Punjab and 22nd Frontier Force Regiments to occupy the towns.
 PAF airstrikes and 313th Brigade attacks had driven Bengali soldiers from their positions at Khadimnagar, and as they reformed at Haripur, PAF sorties on 20 April caused them to retreat across the border.
 Chandpur fell to river borne troops after Sabres bombed Bengali positions near the city on 20 April.
-After Mukti Bahini Sector 1 and Sector 2 troops repulsed 20 Baloch and 24 FF attacks on Belonia, a small strip of land surrounded on three sides by Indian territory, PAF Sabres, which had refrained from hitting Bengali positions fearing violations on Indian airspace, launched strikes while Army Aviation heli-dropped commandoes at night behind Bengali positions on 17 June, and again on 19 June, forcing Mukti Bahini across the border.
+After Mukti Bahini Sector 1 and Sector 2 troops repulsed 20 Baloch and 24 FF attacks on Belonia, a small strip of land surrounded on three sides by Indian territory, PAF Sabres, which had refrained from hitting Bengali positions fearing violations on Indian airspace, launched strikes while Army Aviation heli-dropped commandos at night behind Bengali positions on 17 June, and again on 18 June, forcing Mukti Bahini across the border.
 With the Fall of Belonia, Mukti Bahini control shrunk to a few border enclaves and they shifted to waging guerrilla warfare against the occupying forces.

 The PAF had enjoyed total air supremacy during March – October as the Mukti Bahini lacked both planes and air defense capability to counter their efforts, and flew 100 to 170 sorties in support of the army over this period.
 Pakistani forces had defeated the Bengali resistance by mid-May 1971, and had occupied the entire province by June 1971.
-PAF activity decreased with the advent of Monsoon and the Mukti Banhini operations switched from conventional war to guerilla warfare after June.
+PAF activity decreased with the advent of Monsoon and the Mukti Bahini operations switched from conventional war to guerilla warfare after June.